 Commercial auto insurance is required by law in every state, except for New Hampshire and Virginia.
 Even in the states where it is not required by law, drivers can still be held liable for damages.
 Find commercial auto insurance laws in your state.

-Vehicles that are used but not owned by your business, such as employee vehicles or a leased truck, can be covered by hired and non-owned auto insurance.
+Vehicles that are used but not owned by your business, such as employee vehicles or a leased truck, can be covered by hired and non-owned auto insurance (HNOA).
 This policy is not required by law.
 However, personal auto insurance policies typically exclude business use, which makes this policy essential for businesses that rely on a non-owned vehicle.

 Commercial auto insurance helps cover the cost of accidents involving vehicles owned by your business.
 That includes medical bills, property damage, and legal expenses if you’re sued.